AnandaKhairurriza/math-score-prediction/README.md

 Analysis of the dataset that contains Physics, Science, Statistics, and Math scores.
 And developing model to predict Math scores based on Physics, Science, and Statistics score.

-Notebook project can be seen on <b>notebook.ipynb</b> file, and for testing using inference data can be seen on <b>inference.ipynb</b> file.
+Notebook project can be seen in <b>notebook.ipynb</b> file, and for testing using inference data can be seen in <b>inference.ipynb</b> file.

 The python and library version used in this project are:
 <ul>